No blog post will cover everything you need to know about SaaS marketing.

 1. Search Engine Optimization & Blogging

-From there, you’ll need to build out your content strategy to target the top and middle-of-the-funnel terms.
+You’ll probably want to create bottom-of-the-funnel list posts and comparison posts.
+You might even decide to create some free tools.
+From there, build out your content strategy to target some top and middle-of-the-funnel terms.
 Your goal is to create a content plan that generates leads and engages people across the sales funnel.

 CoSchedule is a nice example of a company that took this approach.
 They identified an audience need – content creators wanted to create better headlines.

 The company did the research and discovered around 10,000 people a month search the internet for a “headline analyzer.”
-So they made an awesome tool and released it online for free.
-Then they marketed it heavily.
+So, they made an awesome tool and released it online for free.
+Then, they marketed it heavily.

 That page gets an estimated 14,300 visitors a month.

-Then they developed and released a great tool.
+Then, they developed and released a great tool.

-Over 696,000 visitors a month come to the site to read the Github tutorials.
+Over 696,000 visitors a month come to the site to read the GitHub tutorials.
 Those are great numbers.
 They’ve created a resource for people who are likely to use their paid project management tools.

 We implemented a similar strategy with Right Inbox.
 It’s a tool for managing your Gmail inbox.
 They created a great content hub targeting Gmail-related search terms.

-2. Use Paid Advertising (Social & Search)
+2. Paid Advertising (Social & Search)

 Targeting branded keywords is a bit of an asshole thing to do.
 It does work, though.